 ½ a cup of warm water

-Once the shapes were hard, Minnie painted them with some pearlised paint, left to dry & then threaded some ribbon through the hole.
+Once the salt dough shapes had hardened, we painted them with some pearlised paint, left to dry & then threaded some ribbon through the hole.

 To make our simple Easter Tree we collected some branches from the garden & added them to an old plant pot.
 We secured the branches by pushing them into plasticine at the bottom of the pot then added some pebbles to give the pot some weight.